andyfitzsuse/andyfitz.github.io/story.md

 ## 1980's
 * I was born, and still highly regard this decision
 * Computers were ever present in the family home.
 I remember tractor paper.
 The printscreen button actually did that.
 * My father attended Siggraph in North America and took the family along.
 I was at an age where computer graphics were it.
-* Got stuck in a lift with my brother in Vancouver
+* Got stuck in a lift with my older brother in Vancouver.
-* Skied backwards down hill
+* Skied backwards down a big hill.
-* Saved my baby brother from the pool
+* Saved my baby brother from the pool.
-* World Expo 88 in Brisbane
+* World Expo 88 in Brisbane.

 ## 1990's

 * Television, video games, playing my drum kit.
 * Laptops at school
-* Rugby and Debating
+* Rugby, Art, Debating
 * Hex editing game files, BBS networking
 * Macromedia director and flash
-* Green hair, piercings, the blunder years
 * Hosting LAN parties
+* Green hair, piercings, the blunder years and coming of age

 ## 2000's